MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/win32.md

 <!-- ====================================================================== -->
-## Step 3 - Clone or download the WebView2Samples repo
+## Step 3 - Download or clone the WebView2Samples repo

 ### Learn about the WebView2Samples repo